florian-h05/openhab-conf/README.md

 openHAB is using [log4j2](https://logging.apache.org/log4j/2.x/) as logger library, which allows the user to add custom loggers for writing into separate log files.

-To enable a custom logger, you have to add something like the following example to _$openhab-userdata/etc/log4j2.xml_:
+You can create a custom logger by using the following scheme in _$openhab-userdata/etc/log4j2.xml_:

-To the `Appenders` section:
+In the `Appenders` section:

 ```xml
 		<!— KNX appender (custom) —>